Viva la Vida

 The track was first made available as part of the album pre-order on 7 May 2008, being released individually on 25 May 2008 as the album's second single.
-Debuting to critical acclaim and commercial success, "Viva la Vida" reached the top spot of the UK Singles Chart and Billboard Hot 100, becoming the band's first number-one single in both the U.S. and U.K. The song also won the Grammy Award for Song of the Year at the 51st Annual Grammy Awards in 2009.
+Debuting to critical acclaim and commercial success, "Viva la Vida" reached the top spot of the UK Singles Chart and Billboard Hot 100, becoming the band's first number-one single in both the United Kingdom and United States.
+It won the Grammy Award for Song of the Year at the 51st Annual Grammy Awards in 2009 and has been featured on several critic rankings and listicles.
+It is one of the most-streamed songs on Spotify with over 3.1 billion plays.